OSAS/rh-events/2013/FOSDEM.md

 manner.
 Mark will go on to explain how you should aim to build on OpenStack's architecture so that operating an OpenStack cloud is as automated as operating a modern cloud based application.

+## Invokedynamic: Tales from the Trenches
+### Name: Charles Nutter
+### Room: Free Java DevRoom (K.4.401)
+### Time: Sun Feb 3 2013, 10:00 - 10:40 CET

+A tale of sadness and a tale of joy: the tale of invokedynamic use in JRuby and a few other projects since the first prototypes dropped in 2008.
+I started experimenting with invokedynamic in JRuby in version 1.1.5, early in the JSR-292 process, and kept up with changes as they arrived.
+Today, JRuby utilizes invokedynamic for several aspects of the Ruby language, and we're finding more ways to use it every day.
+I'll talk about where we've been and where we're going...what works and what doesn't...and how to understand everything happening under the covers.

 ## Managing Your Metal Flexibly